SLIPO-EU/triplegeo-ml-mappings/README.md

 # triplegeo-ml-mappings

 Receives as input a csv file and maps its column to the ontology of slipo.
-Entry class is FieldMatcherExec, which can be called in the following two ways:

-FieldMatcherExec.jar -train folder_in models

-FieldMatcherExec.jar -predict models file_in.csv predictions out

--train receives a folder with csv files and their yaml mappings, and produces a file with serialized models

--predict receives a file with serialized models and a csv and produces a human readable text file with mappings, which is read by triple-geo
+Functionality implemented in FieldMatcher object.

+Functions of FieldMatcher to use:

+public void makeModels(String inFolderPath, String outModelsPath):

+Reads all .yml .csv from inFolderPath.
+In the folder, each .yml should be matche to a .csv.

+Serializes a FieldMatcher object containinf the trained classifiers to outModelsPath.

+public Mappings giveMatchings(String csvPath):

+Receives the path to a .csv.
+Produces a Mappings object with the mappings for each column of the .csv.

+Mappings object is described in Mappings.java